dentarg/auth0-blog/_posts/2017-02-01-delegated-admin-v2.markdown

 **TL;DR** The Delegated Administration Dashboard extension exposes the [Users](https://manage.auth0.com/#/users) tab of the Auth0 [dashboard](https://manage.auth0.com) allowing you to easily and securely grant limited access for privileged user accounts.
 The extension exposes a number of hooks allowing you to provide a customized and fine-grained experience.
 Today, we will look at how the Delegated Admin extension can help a growing organization simplify their user management workflow by giving subordinate accounts access to create, edit, and further manage various user accounts throughout the organization.

+> Auth0 provides the simplest and easiest to use [User interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.

 ---

 Building modern applications is only half the battle.
 As your app grows, the need for excellent management and maintenance tools becomes key.
 User management is one area where you don't want to get this wrong.
 If you are using [Auth0](https://auth0.com) for managing modern identity in your applications and are at a point where you need more control over user management, then I would like to introduce you to our **[Delegated Administration Dashboard](https://auth0.com/docs/extensions/delegated-admin)** extension.